porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ## Context

 Integrate the icons into the layout and check which icon will be the final one (if not sure test them against each other).
-And finally test the icon to see if they help the user to find the right function.
+Finally test the icon to see if it helps the user to find the right function.

 ## Launch